larscwallin/ExtractElements/README.md

 larscwallin.inx.extractelements version 0.1 extracts all selected SVG Elements to file and/or displayed as a string in the Inkscape GUI.

+UPDATE 130801
+* Made some fixes to the SVG output to make it cross browser friendly.
+Fixes include the addition of the "preserveAspectRatio" attribute to the SVG tag.

 UPDATE 130513
 * Added a clean up option using the scour.py extension.